fqian1/nix-dotfiles/README.md

  - enable encryption with zfs
  - fwupdmgr service / script
  - create smoke shader plus all other shaders need serious optimizations
-- create overlays for tools/apps like ripgrep or dwl with compiler optimizations -O3 -march=native
+- create overlays for tools/apps like ripgrep or compositor with compiler optimizations -O3 -march=native
 - add pkgs/overlays for bevy_cli, maybe pixieditor, lmms
 - try out different kernels? maybe the cachyos kernel?? blazingly fast.
  - configure impermanence for home directory so i can do imperative stuff 👹